kukrimate/grr/readme.md

 to be cloned as a subdirectory inside the libefi tree then `make` can be used to build an image.
 Please note that libefi relies on a mingw-w64 targeting copy of the GNU toolchain to be installed on the build machine.
+NOTE for driver: change the subsystem id in Makefile.efi in the libefi tree to 12

 ## Copying
 GRR is being released under the terms of the ISC license, for more details see